 Everybody seems to have their own unique spin to solve the world’s problems.
 Yet, we have discovered that one person’s spin does not easily integrate with another.
 Listen to those with their finger on nuclear triggers and those who are trying to be among them.
 Thoughtful people in every part of the globe are deeply concerned.

-In 1977 I was smitten with some of the insights of a theoretical physicist, David Bohm.
-He gathered a group of graduate students together to be like a child to examine everything we knew about points, lines, triangles and tetrahedrons.
+For years, I had been smitten with some of the insights of a theoretical physicist, David Bohm.
+In 1977, I went for a visit at Birkbeck College in London where he gathered a group of graduate students together to be like a child to examine everything we knew about points, lines, triangles and tetrahedrons.
 We were trying to discern what makes for fragmentation and what makes for wholeness.

 In 1979 I proposed and developed a display project at MIT (image on right) to focus on first principles within the major academic disciplines.
 For that project, I wrote, “The human future is becoming increasingly complex and problematical.
 Proposals for redirecting human energies toward basic, realizable, and global values appear simplistic.
 Nevertheless, the need for such a vision is obvious.”

-The focus was on cross-disciplinary scholarship of leading thinkers around the world who were attempting to define a more integrative and comprehensive understanding of physical nature and of human nature.
-There were 77 scholars selected.
+The focus was on cross-disciplinary scholarship of living scholars around the world who were attempting to define a more integrative and comprehensive understanding of physical and human nature.

 Obviously progress has been slow.
 There is an obvious bottleneck somewhere.
 And, that is what this article seeks to address.